Upper lip scar

 At 6 weeks after the procedure, scar tissue was forming, and one deep Vicryl suture was extruding.
 We removed the suture and instructed the patient to continue deep scar massage, once closed, to continue applying Biocorneum with sunscreen, and plan to follow up to inject more steroid potentially.

 At 10 weeks after the procedure, the scar was maturing.
 We repeated the steroid injection of 0.2 cc Kenalog-40 with the plan to continue massaging the scar and taping (using a silicone sheath nightly).
 The patient was happy with the results and did not have to wear a covering mask on the face.
+She was told that a revision procedure might improve the scar but she did not want to pursue this option.

 1 week post philtrum reconstruction